What People Are Saying...

 Because we do not guide on the following rivers, we cannot give the same detailed information that you find for the Water We Guide On.
 However, the streamflows are continuously updated, and we've done our best to give you a general idea of what to expect on these waters for this time of year.

-A variety of flies are working: Olive and Black Zebra Midges, Black Beauty Midges, Gray WD-40's, JuJu Midges in Black or Zebra, Charlie's "TDJ" Pheasant Tails, Moorish's Anato Mayfly Nymph, CDC Hare's Ears, Buckskins, and Standard Pheasant Tails in all sizes, Parachute Adams (sizes 14-22), Gulper Specials, Elk Hair Caddis, Stimulators, and BWO Sparkle Duns.
+A variety of flies are working: Barr's BWO Emergers, Olive and Black Zebra Midges, Gray WD-40's, BWO's in Black or Zebra, Charlie's "TDJ" Pheasant Tails, Moorish's Anato Mayfly Nymph, CDC Hare's Ears, Buckskins, Standard Pheasant Tails in all sizes, Parachute Adams (sizes 14-22), Gulper Specials, Elk Hair Caddis, Stimulators, and BWO Sparkle Duns.

 Try these Dries: Parachute Adams, Matthews Sparkle Dun, and Brooks Sprout Midges in Gray or Black.